YVass1/GenerationCafeETLPipeline/Readme.md

 -   Run the below command in the root of your project:
     -   `git clone git@github.com:Generaiton-DE-MAN-1/team-1-final-project.git`

-#### Updating your local repo with the latest project code
+#### Updating your local repo with the most up-to-date project code

 -   Perform a `git pull` on the master branch to update your local repo's master branch.
     -   If you need to pull the most recent code to a branch you're working on, `git pull` on master, then `git merge master` into your branch

 #### Adding a ".env" file to your project to store your MySQL credentials